Gurez: Demographics

 According to the 2011 census of India, Gurez Tehsil had a population of 37,992 people with 22,978 males and 15,014 females.
 The number of Scheduled Castes and Scheduled Tribes numbered 104 and 31,094 respectively.
 Most of the people in Gurez speak Kashmiri and Shina.

+Language

+According to the 2011 Census, Gurez has a linguistic landscape where Kashmiri is the most widely spoken language, with 17,865 speakers, representing about 47.06% of the population.
+Shina is spoken by 12,705 individuals, accounting for approximately 33.48%.
+Hindi has 4,938 speakers, making up approximately 13.00%.
+Additionally, various other languages are spoken in the region, contributing to the overall linguistic demographics of Gurez.

 Religion

-Gurez is majority Sunni Muslim.
+Gurez is majority muslims.
 Before the arrival of Mir Sayyid Ali Hamadani, the region was predominantly Hindu.
 Hamadani visited the Kashmir valley three times, accompanied by about seven hundred preachers, known as "Sadaats".
 Of these seven hundred people, seven settled in Gurez and included Baba Abdur Razaq Shah and Baba Dervaish whose shrines are located near the hamlet of Fakirpora.
 The names of the other saints are unknown, although they also have shrines, located at Chorwan, Bagtore, Dangital Tulail across the Kishan Ganga River, and at Kamri across the border near Dood-Gagi village in Pakistan administered Jammu and Kashmir.

-Islam is the largest religion in Gurez, followed by 84% of the people.
-Hinduism is the second-largest religion with 14.24% adherents.
-Sikhism and Christianity form 1.1% and 0.3% of the population respectively.
+According to the 2011 Census, Islam is the predominant religion in Gurez, with 31,907 adherents, constituting approximately 84% of the total population of 37,992.
+Hinduism is the second-largest religion, with 5,411 followers, accounting for around 14.24% of the population.
+Sikhism is practiced by 439 individuals (1.15%), while Christianity has a smaller presence with 137 adherents, comprising 0.36% of the population.